 Remember that a single digital restoration may take hours, days or even weeks to fulfill.
 Moreover, please remember that many others Sandy victims are hoping to be helped.
 Submitting a modest array of truly meaningful images will ensure that CARE for Sandy is able to spread lots and lots of photo TLC to as many people as possible.

-Providing your own scans?
 If your photos are caked with dried mud, sand or other debris, we may provide personalized guidance on how to gently clean your photos before scanning.
 If you are scanning your own images, rather than paying a professional, we also recommend purchasing an air duster.
 They are typically used to clean computer keyboards.
-Follow the directions on the package, and lightly blow off smaller surface imperfections, including dust.
+Follow the directions on the can, then lightly blow off smaller surface imperfections, including dust.
 Doing so before scanning can literally shave hours off of repair time.

-Attending one of your our events?
-Photos must be loose (no clumped stacks), reasonably clean (no loose debris), removed from albums/sleeves/frames and completely dry.
+If attending one of our events, photos must be loose (no clumped stacks), reasonably clean (no loose debris), removed from albums/sleeves/frames and completely dry.
 Wet photos cannot be scanned.
-Visit our Salvaging Tips page or contact our "How to Save Your Floodwater Damaged Photos" pro.
+Visit our Salvaging Tips page or contact our "Receive advice from an expert" pros.

 While not required, it would also be helpful to sort your photos by size before submitting them to help fill scanning beds more efficiently.
 Make stacks — small wallets, 3x5s and 3x6s, 8x10s and larger.
 Set aside the most grievously damaged as well.
 And more importantly, nominate your one "Most Cherished" plus "Top 2-10" so that our Restoration Volunteers know which images to get started on first.